Legal Separation

 Legal Separation vs. Divorce: Similarities

-In both divorce proceedings and in the proceedings for legal separation, the court decides the following:
+In both proceedings, the court decides the following:

-- Property division (both legal separation and divorce property division is based on the couple’s situation and how it relates to the property)
+• Property division (based on the couple’s situation and how it relates to the property)

 Living Separately and Impact on Property Division